Seismic Improvement Projects

 Under the 2013-14 Budget Act (AB 94), the university can use State operating funds to address critical capital needs, subject to approval and reporting requirements and in the absence of other State funding.
 The university has targeted seismic improvements with these funds, but is also addressing other needs that fall under the scope of AB 94.
 This includes addressing compliance with building, fire and accessibility codes and critical deferred maintenance.

-Current Seismic Improvement Projects
+High Priority Seismic Improvement Projects